JamieChristian22/Business-Analyst-Portfolio/SQL_Customer_Retention_Case_Study/README.md

-# 📊 SQL Business Analyst Case Study: Customer Retention & Sales Trends
+# 📊 SQL Business/Data Analyst Case Study: Customer Retention & Sales Trends

 ## 🏢 Business Scenario
 You’ve been hired by a retail company, **TrendCloth**, that sells apparel online across the U.S. They want to improve customer retention and identify purchasing trends over time.
-As a Business Analyst, your task is to extract insights from their SQL database to help the marketing and product teams make data-driven decisions.
+As a Business/Data Analyst, your task is to extract insights from their SQL database to help the marketing and product teams make data-driven decisions.

 ---